 Although heart disease is the leading cause of death in the U.S., you have more influence in preventing it than you think.
 Cholesterol levels (good-HDL and bad-LDL), essential fatty acid deficiencies/imbalances, high carbohydrate intake, stress, neurotransmitters, hormones, vitamin D, Coenzyme Q10 (CoQ10), even tea and chocolate all play important roles in your heart health.

 Preventing heart disease requires much more than screening for high cholesterol.
 Fifty percent of all people who experience a heart attack have normal cholesterol.

-Cardiovascular disease has many causes.
+Cardiovascular disease (CVD) has many causes.
 An integrative functional medicine approach entails healing the whole person: mind, body, emotions, and spirit.
-We need to personalize the treatment using predictive, proactive and preventive research.
+We need to personalize the treatment using predictive, proactive, and preventive research.